niklasrogmann/MacroRulesAutoreflector/README.md

 # MacroRulesAutoreflector
-a small compiletime reflection library for rust which creates a struct definition and wraps it into a <macro_rules!> macro which you supply to it. the macro_rules! macro needs to be a tt muncher.
+a small compiletime reflection library for rust which reads a struct definition and wraps it into a <macro_rules!> macro which you supply to it. the macro_rules! macro needs to be a tt muncher.

 reflecting on a struct and suppying it your macro_rules! macro called make_print_fields! (omitted, see hello_world.rs in examples)